dynatrace-perfclinics/cloud-automation/sonarqube-metrics/readme.md

 # Ingesting SonarQube metrics into Dynatrace

-This script uses the SonarQube API to gather requested project data, reformats that data into proper ingestable strings [documented here](https://www.dynatrace.com/support/help/extend-dynatrace/extend-metrics/reference/metric-ingestion-protocol#metadata) and sends them off to a Dynatrace insatnce to be ingested.
+This script uses the SonarQube API to gather requested project data, reformats that data into proper ingestable strings as [documented here](https://www.dynatrace.com/support/help/extend-dynatrace/extend-metrics/reference/metric-ingestion-protocol#metadata) and sends them off to a Dynatrace insatnce to be ingested.

 ## Prerequisites

-To execute this script successfully you will need all of the following prereqs:
+To execute this script successfully you will need all of the following prerequisites.
 * SonarQube user token for any user that has permission to the data desired.
 This can be a Global Analysis Token and it should be if this is being used in an automated scenario.
 > More info on generating this token can be found in the [SonarQube Token Documentation](https://docs.sonarqube.org/latest/user-guide/user-token/)
 * Dynatrace access token with the Ingest metrics (```metrics.ingest```) scope
-> More info on creating this token can be found in the [Dynatrace API Tokens Docs](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication)
+> More info on creating this token can be found in the [Dynatrace API Authentication Documentation](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication)
 * Python installed on the machine with the [required dependencies](https://github.com/trv-dhecker/cloud-automation/blob/main/sonarqube-metrics/requirements.txt) available
 To ensure this run ```pip install -r cloud-automation/sonarqube-metrics/requirements.txt``` in the environemnet that will execute the script.